oybab/TradingSystem/README.md

 ## End User

-There are multiple part for this system:
+There are multiple part for this system(Download from Release page):
-**Server System**: Install on the server machine(could install in the same machine which install client system ).
+ - **Server System**: Install on the server machine(could install in the same machine which install client system ).
 At least Win7 or newer system required.
-**PC Client**: Install on the client machine(Recommended to install on a device with a keyboard and mouse for the full operation), At least Win XP or newer system required.
+ - **PC Client**: Install on the client machine(Recommended to install on a device with a keyboard and mouse for the full operation), At least Win XP or newer system required.
-**Tablet Client**: Install on the client machine(Recommended to install on a Tablet or device with touch screen for quick operation), At least Win XP or newer system required.
+ - **Tablet Client**: Install on the client machine(Recommended to install on a Tablet or device with touch screen for quick operation), At least Win XP or newer system required.
-**Phone Client**: Install on the Phone(For convenient operation.), currently support the newest iOS, Android, UWP system.(Download from App Store)
+ - **Phone Client**: Install on the Phone(For convenient operation.), currently support the newest iOS, Android, UWP system.(Download from App Store)

 ### Install